ncayllahua/GigisPizzaHOL/gigis-serverless-HOL.md

 ![](./media/faas-create-function02.PNG)

-Verify your current used context:
+Verify your current used context and OCIR repo - marked with (*):

 ```sh
 fn list context